JoshuaLampert/KernelInterpolation.jl/docs/src/pdes.md

 (\tilde{A}_B)_{ij} = \mathcal{B}K(x_i, x_j), i = 1, \ldots, N_B, j = 1, \ldots, N.
 ```

 Since the kernel function is known and differentiable, we can compute the derivatives of $K$ analytically.

+!!! note
+    In KernelInterpolation.jl, the derivatives of the kernel function are computed using automatic differentiation (AD) by using
+    [ForwardDiff.jl](https://github.com/JuliaDiff/ForwardDiff.jl).
+This allows for flexibility, simplicity, and easier extension, but it might be slower than computing
+    the derivatives analytically.
+If you are interested in a more efficient implementation, you can have a look at the test set "Differential operators" in the
+    [test suite of KernelInterpolation.jl](https://github.com/JoshuaLampert/KernelInterpolation.jl/blob/main/test/test_unit.jl).
+This test set not only shows how to use
+    analytical derivatives, but also how to define your own differential operators, which can be used to define custom PDEs.

-Note, however, that the system matrix
-$A = \begin{pmatrix} \tilde{A}_I \\ \tilde{A}_B \end{pmatrix}$ is not invertible in general because it not symmetric anymore as it was the case in the classical interpolation.
+Note, however, that the system matrix $A = \begin{pmatrix} \tilde{A}_I \\ \tilde{A}_B \end{pmatrix}$ is not invertible in general because it not symmetric anymore as it
+was the case in the classical interpolation.
 Thus, this approach is also called non-symmetric collocation.

 Let us see how this can be implemented in KernelInterpolation.jl by solving the Poisson equation ``-\Delta u = f`` in an L-shaped domain.
 We start by defining the equation
 (thus the differential operator) and the right-hand side.
 KernelInterpolation.jl already provides a set of predefined differential operators and equations.